Which Cubic Graphs have Quadrangulated Spherical Immersions?: Introduction

 \section{Introduction}

-This paper concerns spherical quadrangulations, {\it i.e.}, graph embeddings in the sphere in which every face has boundary walk of length 4, and all vertices have degree 3 or 4.
+This paper concerns spherical quadrangulations -- spherical embeddings of multigraphs, possibly with loops, so that every face has boundary walk of length 4 -- in which all vertices have degree 3 or 4.
+(In this paper, the term ``graph'' allows for multiple edges and loops.)
 In fact, a simple Euler characteristic argument shows that there must be exactly 8 cubic vertices.
 We view such quadrangulations as immersions of cubic graphs with transverse crossings, and study their properties and various construction methods, while considering the question of which cubic graphs can be so realized.
+As a first set of examples, Figure \ref{fig:connected} shows quadrangulated spherical immersions of the five simple connected graphs on 8 vertices.

 The work here is an outgrowth and development of preliminary ideas of Abrams and Slilaty \cite{AbramsSlilaty:Grids}.
+Methods for constructing spherical quadrangulations with all vertices of degree 3 or 4 are also developed by Hasheminezhad and McKay \cite{HasheminezhadMcKay}, but they do not interpret such embeddings as immersions, and the interaction of their methods with the notion of immersion is not immediately clear.

 Quadrangulations are of interest because they concentrate all ``curvature'' at vertices, thereby giving a fair bit of control over their structure.
 For instance, a very explicit characterization of quadrangulations of the [flat] torus and [flat] Klein bottle in which every vertex has degree 4 (along with the additional property that the four faces around each vertex along with their boundaries form a $2\times 2$ square grid) was initially given by Thomassen \cite{Thomassen91}; a slightly different formulation is given by M\'arquez, de Mier, Noy, and Revuelta \cite{MarquezDeMierNoy03}.
 In any graph embedding, if ``most" of the vertices are of degree 4, then $G$ has ``large" areas that are annular or appear as the standard, geometrically-flat, infinite $\{4,4\}$-planar lattice.
 In contrast to this, vertices that are not of degree 4 create the curvature necessary for a quadrangulation to be in a surface other than the torus or Klein bottle.